Tropical Storm Norma (1970)

 Tropical Storm Norma was the fourteenth named tropical cyclone of the 1970 Pacific hurricane season.
 The storm formed off the coast of Mexico and intensified rapidly, peaking as a strong tropical storm on September 3, before starting a weakening trend.
 It dissipated before making landfall on Baja California.

 While the storm never made landfall, the remnants from the storm fueled the Labor Day Storm of 1970, causing floods in Arizona that resulted in heavy damage and loss of life.
 The rainfall from this storm broke records, mostly for 24-hour rainfall totals.
-Despite not being tropical when the damages were done, Norma is considered to be the deadliest system in Arizona history.
+Despite not being tropical when the damages were done, Norma is considered to be the deadliest disaster in Arizona history.

 Meteorological history

 A tropical disturbance was first noted in a satellite picture taken on August 30.
 Soon after, a weak low pressure center associated with the system formed 100 nmi southwest of Acapulco, Mexico.
 The system later went through rapid intensification, becoming a tropical depression on August 31 and Tropical Storm Norma later that day.
-Initially with a loose organization, Norma continued to organize and strengthen, reaching its peak of 60 mi/h on September 2.
+Initially, with a loose organization, Norma continued to organize and strengthen, reaching its peak of 60 mi/h on September 2.
 Satellite pictures showed cirrus outflow was greater in the tops of the feeder bands than in the eyewall chimney.
 On September 3, Navy reconnaissance reported a 992 mbar pressure, Norma's lowest.